long-grass/create-cloud-app/README.md

 ### create.sh

-1. creates an nginx file for your app, with app name and port set
+1. creates an nginx file for your app, with app name (eg cadiz) and port set
 2. creates a directory for your app, and uploads the template server.js file, and a dist folder with an index.html inside
 3. install express
 4. starts your app with pm2